Ilacoin: Professional career

 Offered deals from labels since 16, he began to learn the business behind the scenes.
-Still running the streets, he became distracted in them until his 1st son was born.
+Still running the streets, he became distracted until his 1st son Christian Tokyo was born.
 That began to help him focus, garnering the interest of Doug E Fresh.
-He would go on to co-write and make his first professional appearance on Fresh's last major distributed album, Play (Ayo-Aiight, Get Da Money & Breath of Fresh Air) while raising his children as a single father.
-Ultimately becoming estranged from Fresh he would return to the streets.
+He would go on to co-write and make his first professional appearance on Fresh's last major label distributed album, Play (Ayo-Aiight, Get Da Money & Breath of Fresh Air) while raising his children as a single father.
+Ultimately becoming estranged for a time from Fresh, he would return to the streets.
 While working on Play, he would meet Easy Mo Bee (Notorious B.I.G., 2Pac, Big Daddy Kane, Miles Davis & etc.) and Ski Beatz (Bizzy Boyz, Original Flavor, Jay-Z, Camp Lo, etc.).
-Both would become instrumental in teaching him production and beatmaking.
-He would lend his talent for spotting hits to influence records on Jay-Z's Reasonable Doubt (Can't Knock The Hustle and Dead Presidents).
+Both would become instrumental in teaching him production, beatmaking and the pitfalls of the music industry.
+He would lend his talent for creating & spotting hits to influence records on Jay-Z's Reasonable Doubt (Can't Knock The Hustle and Dead Presidents).
 His network consisting of many of Hip Hop's elite would lead him to finally signing his 1st and only industry deal in 1999 with Game Recordings through Rawkus.
 (Eminem, Royce 5' 9").
 He would release two singles: By A Stranger (Grand Theft Auto III) featuring Black Rob (Bad Boy) and then unknown, Labba (Flipmode Squad) and Keep It Street featuring Sadat X of Brand Nubian.